 Challenge Court Play is conducted on a first come – first served basis on any court not being utilized for Round-Robin play or training.
-A “challenge” means that a pair of players gives verbal notice to a group of four currently playing individuals that the new pair wishes to play the winners of the current game.
+A “challenge” means, that a pair of players of similar skill level as the group of four currently playing individuals, gives notice to play the winners of the current game.
+Notice is given both verbal and by hanging 2 paddles on the fence.
 Once the challenge has been given and accepted, no other pair may challenge into the same court.

 Once the current game has ended, there are two options:

-- Alternatively, the winning team will split, one to each end of the court, and the challengers will split to match up with the original players.
+2) Alternatively, the winning team will split and the challengers will split to match up with the original players.

 Players getting together on the court should agree as to which option they prefer.